Girls' Generation: 2012–2014: I Got a Boy, worldwide recognition, and Jessica's departure

 Girls' Generation's fourth Korean EP, Mr.Mr, released in February 2014, reached number one in South Korea.
 With sales of over 163,000 copies, the EP was the 5th highest-album of the year in South Korea.
 In the United States, the EP debuted at number 110 on the Billboard 200 with first-week sales of 3,000 copies.
 The title track was a number-one single on the Gaon Digital Chart and sold over 900,000 units.
 In July 2014, the group released their first Japanese greatest hits album, The Best, which is composed of the group's previous singles and four new tracks.
 It topped the Oricon Albums Chart for two consecutive weeks and has sold over 175,000 copies in Japan.
 With The Best reaching number one in Japan, Girls' Generation became the first non-Japanese female group in Asia to have three number-one albums in the country.
 They also completed their third concert tour in Japan, Love & Peace, within that month.
 The group's three Japanese concert tours attracted 550,000 spectators in total, setting the record for a K-pop girl group.

 On September 30, 2014, member Jessica announced that she had been dismissed from the group.
-SM Entertainment confirmed this and stated that Jessica was no longer a member of Girls' Generation due to conflicts between her and the group's schedules.
+SM Entertainment confirmed her departure, stating Jessica was no longer a member of Girls' Generation due to conflicts between her and the group's schedules.
 Girls' Generation continued to promote as an eight-member group thereafter.
 During an event held in the same day in Shenzhen, the members were visibly emotional.
 The next day, the group's leader Taeyeon apologised to their fans, saying "From the start, we've only wanted to protect Girls' Generation ...
 Please believe in us one more time."

 The remaining eight members proceeded with the group's activities, holding The Best Live concert at Tokyo Dome on December 9, 2014.
 The concert was a sellout and attracted 50,000 spectators.
 The recorded show was released as a DVD in April 2015, which topped both Oricon's DVD and Blu-ray charts simultaneously.